Red Shoes

 Norman and Betty begin a long distance relationship that quickly turns obsessive.
 Their co-dependency leads to mutually assured destruction via two cats and some heart-shaped balloons.

 This music video was commissioned by Sony Music UK and produced by Girls in Film, for Declan McKenna’s B-side re-release of ‘Brew’ on Record Store Day.
 I created the narrative by focusing on the core idea of this self-destructive couple who try to replicate each other’s lives in order to feel closer to the other person.
 I wanted to show their longing and obsession through every day objects and routines.
-The concept images below show how the characters and narrative were formed during pre-production.

 Rodeo

-Visuals for Frank Wajda’s track ‘Rodeo’ (2019)
+Visuals for Frank Wajda’s track ‘Rodeo’

 This was animated straight ahead as a stream of consciousness, I wanted to create a dream-like state of flow.
 I then printed out each frame - 8 on an A4 page - stitched the pages together with electrical tape, coloured them with felt tips and crayons, painted the backgrounds, and scanned them back in again.
 This created several cycles I could loop and play with - I liked the idea of using repetition for this track as a visual play on the phrase ‘not my first rodeo.’